gogins/csound-extended/playpen/README.md

 Experience has also taught me that all-in-one systems such as CsoundQt never actually do everything that I need, and may have bugs that I am unwilling or unable to fix.
-I find it is better to use a toolkit of widely available and well maintained components that I can tie together with shell scripts or Python code.

 After exhaustively trying many alternatives I have ended up with the system that I maintain in this repository and, more specifically, in this directory.

-1. SciTE is the source code editor, mainly because it is easier to add custom commands in SciTE than it is in more widely used source code editors such as Visual Studio Code.
-2. I have added many custom commands for rendering Csound pieces, Python pieces, Common Lisp pieces, C++ pieces, and HTML pieces.
-3. I have added custom commands for compiling C++ code.
-4. I have added custom commands for running a visual form builder for Python pieces.
+The basic principle is that each piece is always one single self-contained Csound .csd file.
+Other code used in the piece, such as C++, HTML/JavaScript, Python, or whatever, is embedded in the .csd file as multi-line strings, or as the contents of the score using the `bin` attribute.

+Then, these embedded languages are compiled and executed under the direction of Csound, during the Csound performance, by plugin opcodes.

+To this end, I have created the Clang opcodes that embed the Clang/LLVM just-in-time C++ compiler in Csound, and the WebKit opcodes that embed the WebKit2Gtk+ Web browser/JavaScript engine in Csound.

-If you compose in the same way that I do, by writing code for synthesis by Csound, you may well find this system useful.
+If you compose by writing code, you may well find this system useful.
 If you do not compose by writing code, you will probably _not_ find this system useful.

 ## Getting Started

 Install the following software requirements, each according to its own instructions.
 I give some some specific instructions for Ubuntu Linux.
-However, to the best of my knowledge, all dependencies are available on Linux, MacOS, and Windows.
+Many of these dependencies are however available on Windows or macOS.

 Core requirements for composing with Csound, including SciTE extensions for rendering Csound pieces and automatically post-processing them: